1098-T FAQ

 The address listed in Self Service is the address where the Form 1098-T will be mailed.

-If the address on file is incorrect, complete the Change of Status/Demographic form and submit the form to the appropriate college.
+If the address on file is incorrect, complete the Change of Status form and submit the form to the appropriate college.

 For San Jose City College: